raspberrypilearning/cd-intermediate-wearables-sushi/en/step_6.md

     }
 ```

-The last line **calls** the function you made.
+The last line of code **calls** the function you made.
 That means it tells the function to run.

 + Verify and upload your sketch to the Flora.
 Did all the pixels light up blue?